Gonzaga vs. Santa Clara College Basketball Game Preview

 Gonzaga is very good at keeping the game away in brutally efficient fashion.

 This is getting beyond ridiculous.
-All season long, almost no one has been able to keep up with the Bulldogs, but games are running out of minutes after the opening tip.
+All season long, almost no one has been able to keep up with the Bulldogs, but games are getting out of hand after the opening tip.

-They are winning the game by 24 points per over, they have not hit less than half of their shots in any of the last seven games in the field, and they are making up for their rare memories – such as three of the three days before San.
-Victory over Diego – with rebellion and second chances.
+They are winning the game by 24 points per over, they have not hit less than half of their shots in any of the last seven matches in the field, and they are making up for their rare memories – like three of the three days before the San Victory over Diego – with rebellion and second chances.

 What is going to happen